Why Stay at 25 Hours Hotel Wien?

 Dreimeta, the interior designers behind 25 Hours Wien, really let their imaginations run riot when they dreamt up the concept of this circus- themed hotel.
 A stay in one of the 34 suites allows you to fully appreciate the quirkiness.
 How many times do you get to share a room with a life-size mural of a tiger, a ringmaster and a trapeze artist, or make breakfast in a kitchen that’s been built to look like a giant snacks trolley – wheels and all?
 The kitchen area was full of surprises and came complete with a Nespresso machine, iPhone dock and a coffee table book about Lou Reed and the Velvet Underground.
 Oh, and a hula-hoop.
 Sure why not?
 Then there was the bathroom mirror framed with lightbulbs, just like a performer’s dressing room and the flat-screen TV, cheekily popping up from a stack of vintage suitcases.

 Staff at the hotel are my favourite type: easy-going yet extremely helpful and well versed on how to experience the city like a local during your visit.
+Here you can find more info about experienced and qualified technicians who offer professional plumbing services in California.
 Some of this priceless advice was included inside the welcome pack in the room, e.g. great places to eat in the Naschmarkt and cool fashion boutiques worth checking out in the surrounding neighbourhoods.
 Bicycle rental is free for all guests at the hotel , making it easy to go out and explore Vienna.

 1500 FOODMAKERS Bar and Restaurant